docker/docs/installation/plan-production-install.md

 ## Using external CAs

 You can customize UCP to use certificates signed by an external Certificate Authority.
-If you decide to use your own CAs take in consideration that:
+If you decide to use your own CA you may choose to do so during installation time by taking in consideration that:

-* During the installation you need to copy the ca.pem, cert.pem, and key.pem
-files across all controller hosts,
+* During the installation you may need to copy the ca.pem, cert.pem, and key.pem files across all controller hosts, if the certificates are different for each node.
 * The ca.pem is the root CA public certificate
 * The cert.pem is the server cert plus any intermediate CA public certificates,
-* The cert.pem should have SANs for all addresses used to reach UCP,
+* The cert.pem should have SANs for all addresses used to reach the UCP controller,
 * The key.pem is the server private key,

 You can have a certificate for each controller, with a common SAN.
 As an